 Industrial & Environmental 4 Test Kit

 More environmental chemicals including flame retardants, water fluoridation chemicals, some of the toxic substances found in cigarette smoke nd Disperse Blue a dark clothing dye known to be highly allergenic.
-25 vials.

 IE 4 76 Acrolein

 Primarily used as an intermediate in the synthesis of acrylic acid and as a biocide; may be formed in cigarette smoke, from burning oil (including cooking oil), from the breakdown of certain pollutants in outdoor air, vehicle exhaust fumes, and forest and wild fires.
 Toxic and is a strong irritant for the skin, eyes, and nasal passages.

 IE 4 77 Acrylonitrile

 In cigarette smoke; used in the manufacture of acrylic and modacrylic fibres; also used as a raw material in the manufacture of plastics; may be released to the air during its manufacture and use; also from landfills, and through incineration of sewage sludge.

 Produced from the partial oxidation of carbon-containing compounds, forming when there is not enough oxygen to produce carbon dioxide, such as when operating a stove or an internal combustion engine in an enclosed space.
 Natural sources of CO include volcanoes, forest fires, and other forms of combustion.
 Produced in normal metabolism in low quantities, and is thought to have some normal biological functions.

 IE 4 79 Chloroform

 May be released into the air from a large number of sources related to its manufacture and use, including pulp and paper mills, hazardous waste sites, and sanitary landfills; also formed in the chlorination of water (drinking, waste and swimming pools); chlorinated drinking water releases chloroform when hot water is used in the home.